CVEProject/automation-working-group/cve_json_schema/DRAFT-JSON-file-format-v4.md

 ## Unicode

-Data may be Unicode encoded, titles, descriptions, researcher names, version numbers (people use alphabetical versioning, so we should expect this but in other character sets/languages).
-Data should no longer be assumed to be simple ASCII all the time.
+Data is JSON fields is always in Unicode, the whole JSON document is serialized into UTF-8.
+Examples include fields like titles, descriptions, researcher names, version numbers (people use alphabetical versioning, so we should expect this but in other character sets/languages).

-## UUencoded data
+## Uuencoded data

-File objects associated with CVEs may sometimes be embedded within the JSON data as a UUncoded object (optionally zip compressed and password protected in the case where the data may trigger an AV scanner for example).
+File objects associated with CVEs may sometimes be embedded within the JSON data as a Uuencoded object (optionally zip-compressed and password protected in the case where the data may trigger an AV scanner for example).
 Again, this data may be dangerous or actively hostile depending on what software you use to process it.

 ## Base64 data

-File objects associated with CVEs may sometimes be embedded within the JSON data as a Base64 object (optionally zip compressed and password protected in the case where the data may trigger an AV scanner for example).
+File objects associated with CVEs may sometimes be embedded within the JSON data as a Base64 object (optionally zip-compressed and password protected in the case where the data may trigger an AV scanner for example).
 Again, this data may be dangerous or actively hostile depending on what software you use to process it.

 ## Multiple line strings

-For data (such as gpg keys, copies of text, etc.) that consists of a multiline string we will simply use "\n" to insert line breaks (JSON strings cannot have actual line breaks).
+For data (such as GPG/PGP keys, copies of text, etc.) that consists of a multiline string we will simply use "\n" to insert line breaks (JSON fields cannot have actual line breaks).
 An example of code that can generate such a JSON object is:

 ```
 #!/usr/bin/python
 import json

-with open(“multi-line.txt", "r") as file:
+with open(“multi-line.txt") as file_obj:
-    multilinestring=file.read()
+    multiline_string = file_obj.read()

-jsonexample={“string_name”: multilinestring}
+json_example = {“string_name”: multiline_string}

-print json.dumps(jsonexample)
+print(json.dumps(json_example))
 ```

 This is not ideally human readable, but there is no good simple solution for this unfortunately.